vwscc-xtb/vwscc-xtb.github.io/page/exercises/3-diels-alder.md

 ## Growing String Method
 Another option for reaction path search is the growing string method (GSM) developed by the Zimmermann group and adapted for xtb.
 To set it up, you'll need `inpfileq` (provided), `ograd` (provided) which you can download [here](https://github.com/grimme-lab/molecularGSM/releases/tag/rev1).

-First. unpack the downloaded archive and place the `gsm.orca` program in your path.
+First, unpack the downloaded archive and place the `gsm.orca` program in your path.
 Next, go to your working directory and place `inpfileq` and `ograd` there.
 Then, you have to create a direcotry named `scratch` and move the `tm2orca.py` script into it.
 Concatenate the start.xyz and end.xyz file into `initial0000.xyz` and move the latter also into the scratch directory.